7anshuai/tryregex/README.md

 ## Running

 It's static HTML, you don't need anything special to serve the files.
 However, gulp adds a number of tools which make it easier during development.
-You can run `gulp build` to turn the LESS code into CSS, you can use `gulp lint` to lint your code, and you can use `gulp` to run [browser-sync](http://browsersync.io/) and a LESS watcher to compile and inject changes as they're made.
+You can run `gulp build` or `npm run build` to turn the LESS code into CSS, and you can use `gulp` or `npm start` to run [browser-sync](http://browsersync.io/) and a LESS watcher to compile and inject changes as they're made.

 ## License